Child Care Subsidies & Assistance in New York

 - Family fee / copay

 - Family share is 1% of the family's gross annual income above the State Income Standard (SIS), divided into a weekly fee.
 Families receiving Temporary Assistance pay no fee.
-This is more generous than the federal 2024 Final Rule's 7% cap.
+The formula is set by New York state regulation (18 NYCRR Part 415), not by federal rule — the federal 7% copay cap proposed in the 2024 CCDF Final Rule was rescinded by ACF's 'Restoring Flexibility in the CCDF' final rule (effective July 13, 2026).

 - Waitlist status